Carbon offset: what is it and how does it work?

 A carbon offsetting project implemented in a developed country cannot always be subject to the generation of carbon credits.
 A reforestation project implemented in the UK, for example, reduces emissions by absorbing CO2 but it is already accounted for in the national reduction targets of the UK government and, therefore, cannot be the subject of carbon credits.

 At Selectra, we offer a service to offset your carbon footprint.
-This objective is to offset CO2 emissions through the financing of an environmental project: the Gandhi project.
+This objective is to offset CO2 emissions through the financing of environmental projects, such as the Gandhi project.

-Offsetting your carbon footprint through the Gandhi project
+Offsetting your carbon footprint through an environmental project

 The Gandhi project is the construction of a wind farm in India in order to develop green energy and accompany the country on its energy transition journey.
 Up until now, the project has avoided the emission of more than 33,000 tonnes of CO2 through the production of 36 GWh (36 million kWh) of green electricity.